Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter05.md

 NS Record stands for **Name Server Record**

-The are used by top level domain servers -> direct traffic to Content DNS Server, which contains teh authoritative DNS Records
+The are used by top level domain servers -> direct traffic to Content DNS Server, which contains the authoritative DNS Records

 ### 1.3 A Record